peastman/statmech/source/statisticaldescription.rst

     \end{array}
     :label: thermodynamic-potentials

+The term *free energy* can also be used more generally to refer to any thermodynamic potential that describes the probabilities of macrostates (that is, any thermodynamic potential that includes a :math:`TS` term).
+The Helmholtz free energy, the Gibbs free energy, and the grand potential are all examples of free energies.

 You can think about the differences between thermodynamic potentials in two equivalent ways.
 First, you can think of starting with :math:`E` and then adding in terms based on the ensemble you want to use.
 You want volume to be variable?
 Then add :math:`PV`.
 You want to work with macrostates instead of microstates?
 Subtract :math:`TS`.
 And